tonic-team/tonic.site/content/Installation/template_repository/index.md

 You will need to add an application token for your user, then create the sibling with

-`datalad create-sibling-gin tonictests/template_01 -s gin2 -r --api https://gindata.biologie.hu-berlin.de --existing reconfigure --credential juliencolomb`
+`datalad create-sibling-gin tonictests/template_01 -s gin -r --api https://gindata.biologie.hu-berlin.de --existing reconfigure --credential juliencolomb`

 - change the api with the address of your GIN instance, you do not have to specify the port.
 - change credential with your username